testuser177/EKS-Cluster/README.md

 To make it simple, you can follow the steps below.
 For more information please refer to [AWS EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).

 1. Before creating an Amazon EKS cluster, you need to create the Cluster service role.
 To create a new IAM role for EKS in AWS, start by opening the IAM console at [IAM Console](https://console.aws.amazon.com/iam/).
-Then, click on ‘Roles’ and select ‘Create role’.
-Under ‘Trusted entity type’, choose ‘AWS service’.
-In the ‘Use cases for other AWS services’ dropdown, select ‘EKS’ and then pick ‘EKS - Cluster’.
+Then, click on 'Roles' and select 'Create role'.
+Under 'Trusted entity type', choose 'AWS service'.
+In the 'Use cases for other AWS services' dropdown, select 'EKS' and then pick 'EKS - Cluster'.
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714389488/qdjzivrguhxmlpvomptv.png)
    Click ‘Next’ and proceed without adding any additional permissions in the ‘Add permissions’ tab.
-Next, assign ‘eksClusterRole’ to your role.
+Next, assign **eksClusterRole** to your role.
 Finally, click on ‘Create role’ to complete the process.
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714389542/d0vb1cglwangn9lusr5f.png)
 2. Open the Amazon EKS console at [EKS Console](https://console.aws.amazon.com/eks/home#/clusters) Choose Create cluster.
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714389755/yvspivykxbom8atrwgto.png)
-3. On the Configure cluster page, enter a name for your cluster, and choose the Kubernetes version.
+3. On the Configure cluster page, Enter **demo-eks** as the name for your cluster, and choose the Kubernetes 1.29 version.
 You can also select other options as per your requirements.
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714389803/qvmcgexaprki14alxlhe.png)
 4. On the Specify networking page, select values for the Subnets fields - You must select at least two values (Do not select the subnet from the us-east-1e availability zone).
-In this tutorial, subnets from us-east-1a, us-east-1b, us-east-1c availability zones are selected.
+In this tutorial, subnets from **us-east-1a, us-east-1b, us-east-1c** availability zones are selected.
 Choose an existing security group or create a new one.
 Ensure that the security group allows inbound and outbound traffic on the required ports for your applications.
 Choose Next..
 ![](https://res.cloudinary.com/dljvrtsnk/image/upload/v1714389834/p2zljgzyaclkop25r744.png)
 5. On the Configure logging and Select add-ons page, you can optionally choose which you want and then select Next.